Coluber constrictor foxii: Distribution

 Blue racers prefer open and semi-open habitats, savanna, old field shoreline, and edge habitats.
 A mosaic of these habitats is likely required to fulfill the ecological needs of C. c. foxii.

-In the United States: Ohio, Indiana, Illinois, Michigan, Wisconsin, and Iowa are now the only states with extant populations of blue racer.
+In the United States: Ohio, Indiana, Illinois, Michigan, Wisconsin, South Dakota, and Iowa are the only states with extant populations of blue racer.
 The last reliable record of the blue racer on mainland Canada was in Ontario in 1983.
 On Pelee Island in Ontario, the blue racer is restricted to the eastern two-thirds of the island.

 Description

 Blue racers often have creamy white ventral scales, dull grey to brilliant blue lateral scales, and pale brown to dark grey dorsum.
 They also have characteristic black masks, relatively large eyes, and often have brownish-orange rostral scales (snouts).
 Unlike adults, hatchlings and yearlings (first full active season) have dorsal blotches that fade completely by the third year; however, juvenile patterning is still visible on the venter until late in the snake's third season.

 The blue racer is one of Ontario's largest snakes, reaching 90 cm to 152 cm snout-to-vent length (SVL).
 The largest documented specimen captured on Pelee Island was 138 cm SVL.
 Although there has been some controversy regarding the designation of C.c. foxii as a subspecies distinct from C.c. flaviventris (the eastern yellow-bellied racer), most recent authorities agree that the subspecies C.c. foxii is valid.